Crater Lake National Park Facts! In this article, we provide you with 11 amazing facts about one of America’s most magnificent national parks.

 Jean Nunn reported, “I woke up at 9:30 with the sensation of a hand on my leg,” she recalled in a 2007 interview with Lee Beach of the Klamath Falls Herald and News.

-“I looked at the clock.
-I knew.
+“I looked at the clock and I knew.
 I called the airport and told them the plane had gone down at 9:20 p.m. and he had died at 9:30.
 They confirmed they had lost the plane off the radar at 9:20 at 11,000 feet.”

 Jean’s worst fears were confirmed.